 As with sweeping and vacuuming, you can mop high-traffic areas like the kitchen floors more than once a week as needed.

 If you sweep, vacuum, and spot mop your tiles on a regular basis, you won’t need to deep clean your flooring that often.
 Once or twice a month will do to get rid of all the stubborn grime and filth on hard surfaces.

 How To Clean Your Floors

-- Fill your mop bucket with one gallon of warm water and the cleaner’s suggested dosage.
+- Fill your mop bucket with warm water and the suggested dosage of your floor cleaning solution.

-- Take your wet mop and bucket to the farthest corner of the room from where you wish to leave.
+- Take your mop and bucket to the farthest corner of the room from where you wish to leave and work backward.

 - As you near your exit, keep repeating this sequence.

-- Allow no one to tread on the floor until it is entirely dry.
+- Allow no one to step on the floor until it is entirely dry.
+It should dry quickly.